auth0/docs/articles/api-auth/tutorials/adoption/single-sign-on.md

 At a general level, this is what happens when performing SSO:

 1. If the user is not logged in locally, redirect them to Auth0 for authentication.
-This is done using the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow) or [Single-Page Login Flow](/flows/concepts/single-page-login-flow), depending on the type of application.
+This is done using the [Authorization Code Flow](/flows/concepts/auth-code) or [Implicit Flow](/flows/concepts/implicit), depending on the type of application.
 2. If the user was logged in through SSO, Auth0 will immediately authenticate them without needing to re-enter credentials.

 An application that does not use SSO might decide to use embedded login to authenticate users instead of redirecting to Auth0 for authentication.